NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Enter `id` for "field".

 Notice how it automatically changed to `data.id`?
-The Document for a single Pokemon can be thought of as a JavaScript object.
+The Document for a single Pokémon can be thought of as a JavaScript object.
 It has a few fields.
 Like the `ref` one, that stores an identifier to that specific document.
 The data we stored lives under the `data` key.

-Next up is the index that allows us to search for a Pokemon by their `name`.
+Next up is the index that allows us to search for a Pokémon by their `name`.
 Let's create this index via FQL.

 The Fauna dashboard has an area called "shell" where you can enter FQL queries and see the results.